Governor Cuomo provides Sunday coronavirus update for NYS

 |1.1%

-The Governor also confirmed 866 additional cases of novel coronavirus, bringing the statewide total to 455,626 confirmed cases in New York State.
-Of the 455,626 total people who tested positive for the virus, the geographic breakdown is as follows:
+Of the 464,582 total people who tested positive for the virus, the geographic breakdown is as follows:

 |County